 A total of 907 employees, the "Darewinners", have volunteered to act as opinion multipliers and spokespersons of change.
 Due to the unfortunate circumstances in 2020, no new members joined the "Darewinners", and the number of events was limited.
+However, the existing and reward outstanding employee behaviours in 5 categories: Change & Innovation, Outstanding Contribution, Team Spirit, Customer Centricity and Our Values.
+In 2020, a total of 800 employees were acknowledged for their exemplary behaviour.

-However, the existing "Darewinners" were invited to be the first to attend a series of events, including the Yammer launch (March 2020), and the Financial Planning webinars.
+"Darewinners" were invited to be the first to attend a series of events, including the Yammer launch (March 2020), and the Financial Planning webinars.
 They were also invited to give feedback on the webinars.